-When you enter "configure" or "config" and press "Enter" in Privileged mode, you will be directed to Global Configuration mode where you can set up advanced switching functions.
+When you enter "configure" or "config" and press "Enter" in Privileged mode, you will be directed to Global Configuration mode where you can set up advanced switching functions, such as QoS, VLAN and storm control security globally.
 All commands entered will apply to running-configuration and the device's operation.
-From this level, you can also enter different sub-configuration modes to set up specific configurations for VLAN, security or interfaces.
+From this level, you can also enter different sub-configuration modes to set up specific configurations for VLAN, QoS, security or interfaces.

-Command Description applications Application global configuration commands. exit Exit the configuration mode. help Display a list of available commands in Configuration mode. history Show commands that have been used. interface Select a single interface or a range of interfaces. ip Set up the IPv4 address and enable DHCP mode & IGMP snooping. management Set up console/telnet/web/SSH access control and timeout value. no Disable a command or set it back to its default setting. ntp Set up required configurations for Network Time Protocol. qos Set up QoS global configuration commands. security Security global configuration commands. show Show a list of commands or show the current setting of each listed command. sip Set up SIP global configuration commands. snmp-server SNMP server configuration commands. system-info Set up acceptable frame size and address learning, etc. syslog Set up required configurations for Syslog server. user Create a new user account. vlan Set up VLAN mode and VLAN configuration. voice Set up Voice global configuration commands.
+Command Description applications Application global configuration commands. exit Exit the configuration mode. help Display a list of available commands in Configuration mode. history Show commands that have been used. interface Select a single interface or a range of interfaces. ip Set up the IPv4 address and enable DHCP mode & IGMP snooping. management Set up console/telnet/web/SSH access control and timeout value. no Disable a command or set it back to its default setting. ntp Set up required configurations for Network Time Protocol. qos Set up the priority of packets within the Managed Switch.

+security Security global configuration commands. show Show a list of commands or show the current setting of each listed command. snmp-server SNMP server configuration commands. system-info Set up acceptable frame size and address learning, etc. syslog Set up required configurations for Syslog server. user Create a new user account. vlan Set up VLAN mode and VLAN configuration.